From Logs to Lustrons: 150 Years of Indiana Dunes Architectural History

 The Oscar and Irene Nelson House was another delight of Swedish design.
 Sheltered in a private grove of newly flowering trees, the Nelson House looks like an illustration straight out of Little House in the Big Woods.
 The stunning little cabin has been through a makeover since its construction in 1908, but the current tenants have worked hard to preserve as much of the original structure as possible—including the original living room walls, whose exposed wood panels remain completely intact to this day.

 I hopped back on the bus and jumped straight into the 20th century.
 This was the dawn of Northwest Indiana’s steel industry, which is still one of the most prevalent trades in our area.
-Just outside the Indiana Dunes National Lakeshore, the Goodfellow Lodge Youth Camp remains the focal point on this 63-acre plot.
+Just outside the Indiana Dunes National Park, the Goodfellow Lodge Youth Camp remains the focal point on this 63-acre plot.
 Built to last, the rectangular lodge has two sturdy limestone chimneys and thick wood walls.
 Children of U.S. Steel employees attended the camp while their working parents were away.
 The kids were given unique recreational opportunities at the camp, which ran from 1941 until 1976.

 One such opportunity was an innovative new swimming pool, made entirely of steel!
 The tour volunteer explained this with a strange smile, and I quickly understood why.
 Camp coordinators realized the danger of this high-end recreation and posted scouts to remove campers from the pool at even the slightest hint of thunder.
 Nevertheless, the lodge and surrounding campgrounds are a testament to the Indiana Dunes mid-century industrial development.